-Ubuntu has the image of a user-friendly distribution, good for grandparents and human beings in general.
-It is also an excellent choice for any kind of infrastructure and servers in datacenters.
-In fact, according to W3Tech, Ubuntu server is right now in the third position and growing fast as a webserver.
+Ubuntu Linux is arguably the most popular Linux distribution today.
+Well designed and easy-to-use as a desktop, it is also an excellent choice for any kind of server infrastructure in datacenters.
+In fact, according to W3Tech, Ubuntu server is right now in the second position and growing fast as a webserver.

 The main SNMP software package available under Linux is net-snmp.
 Installation and usage is described in plenty of articles on Internet.
 The package is very powerful, however it operates strictly on the command line.
 In the day-to-day work, a GUI based SNMP MIB Browser would be nice.

 One such MIB Browser I’ve started using recently is qtmib.
 It is an open-source (GPL v2 license) program, that allows you to connect to any SNMP-enabled device and browse the MIBs.
 The graphical user interface is build using QT4 library.
 The program comes with a large number of MIBs pre-installed, anything from Cisco’s and Juniper’s to HP’s and Dell’s.
 You can also install your own MIBs by copying them into ~/.config/qtmib/mibs directory.